Latent Optimal Paths by Gumbel Propagation for Variational Bayesian Dynamic Programming: Experimental details

 \textbf{Tacotron2} Tractorn2~\citep{tacotron2} is an end-to-end auto-regressive TTS model that relies on attention to obtain the phoneme duration alignment.
 We followed the model configuration provided and trained the model by 100k iterations and the total loss converged at around $6.6\text{e}^{-3}$.

-\textbf{VAENAR-TTS} VAENAR-TTS~\citep{lu2021vaenar} is an end-to-end utterance-level TTS model that relies on cascade attention in the decoder of the VAE to obtain the phoneme duration alignment.
+\textbf{VAENAR-TTS} VAENAR-TTS~\citep{lu2021vaenar} is an end-to-end utterance-level TTS model that relies on cascade-masked self-attention in the decoder of the VAE to obtain the phoneme duration alignment.
 We followed the model configuration the paper provided and trained the model by 150k iterations and the total loss converged at around $7.4\text{e}^{-3}$.

 \textbf{Glow-TTS} Glow-TTS~\citep{kim2020glow} is an end-to-end phoneme-level TTS model that relies on the monotonic alignment search to obtain the hard phoneme duration alignment.
 We followed the model configuration the paper provided and trained the model by 120k iterations and the total loss converged at around $-2.1$.